 Many of the inexpensive miniature roses sold as florist’s gifts are varieties of Kordana roses.
-These inexpensive pots of roses have been developed for their ability to grow rapidly to flowering size, and to withstand shipping and indoor conditions for the florist market.
-They are not scented roses.
+These inexpensive pots of roses have been developed for their ability to grow rapidly to flowering size and to withstand shipping and indoor conditions for the florist market.
+They aren't scented roses.

 Not a Single Plant

 Although the plants are small when you buy them, you may have as many as six separate plants in one 6-inch pot.
 The plants may have been treated with a growth retardant hormone to keep their growth in check.
 They may not remain miniature plants if you plant them outdoors (although their blooms will stay small).